anthonyjdella/rcs-unlocked/README.md

 ---

-### Step 8: Transactional Updates with Quick Action to Call the Coordinator
+### Step 8: Send Transactional Update with Quick Action and Call Option

-Create Rich Card with 1 Quick Reply and 1 Phone Number
+Create a rich card template for transactional updates, including a quick reply for assistance and a call button for the coordinator.

 <details>
   <summary>Click to view the code</summary>